MinhasKamal/AlgorithmImplementations/README.md

 # Algorithm Implementations
 #### Implementation of Elementary Algorithms

-[The project](http://minhaskamal.github.io/AlgorithmImplementations) contains algorithms that were implemented in my Data Structure & Algorithms course.
-Yes, I got marks for those. :sunglasses:
+The project contains algorithms that were implemented in my Data Structure & Algorithms course.
+Yes, I got marks for those. :P

 ### Categorical List of Algorithms